How to Install ERPNext on MacOS

 nvm install node

-Using nvm feels better because it makes nodejs easier.
+Using nvm feels better because it makes Nodejs easier.

 3. Download the .pkg installer package for macOS directly from https://nodejs.org/.